Best Portable Air Conditioner UK 2026: Tested & Compared

 Evaporative Coolers: Don't Waste Your Money

 You'll see "air coolers" for £40–80 that look like they do the same job.
 They don't.
-Evaporative coolers work by passing air over a wet pad — as the water evaporates, it absorbs heat and cools the air.
+Evaporative coolers work by passing air over a wet pad: as the water evaporates, it absorbs heat and cools the air.
 Cheap to run (40–100W vs 700–1,200W for a real AC) and no hose needed.

 The problem: they only work when humidity is below 40–50%.
 UK summer humidity averages 70–85%.
 On a typical warm, muggy British day, an evaporative cooler is just making the room damper.
-It cannot lower the temperature below the outdoor wet-bulb temperature — in practical terms, it barely works.
+It cannot lower the temperature below the outdoor wet-bulb temperature.
+In practical terms, it barely works.

 On a rare dry, hot day (humidity below 50%, which does happen in southern England occasionally), an evaporative cooler will drop the temperature by 3–5°C. But you can't predict those days in advance, and on the humid days when you need cooling most, they're useless.